cbg-ethz/QuasiFit/README.md

-# QuasiFit 0.1
+# QuasiFit 0.2
 David Seifert (david.seifert@bsse.ethz.ch)
 Niko Beerenwinkel (niko.beerenwinkel@bsse.ethz.ch)

 ## Introduction
 QuasiFit is an MCMC sampler that implements (relative) fitness inference for NGS data assuming a mutation-selection equilibrium.
-From the posterior, conclusions such as determining neutral networks and detecting epistasis can be drawn.
+From the posterior, neutral networks and epistasis can be determined.

 ## Binaries
 We have pre-compiled 64-bit binaries for Linux and Mac users: